 The Big Bend region of Texas is untouched, under-touristed, and just a little bit funky.
-This trip brings you into the heart of the region with hiking in Big Bend Rand State Park and Big Bend National Park (which border each other), paddling along the Rio Grande, a trek up into the Chisos Mountains- a trail that Backpacker Magazines includes in their ‘100 Best Miles of Hiking in the US’, and a half-day visit to the tiny, isolated town of Boquillas del Carmen, Mexico.
+This trip brings you into the heart of the region with hiking in Big Bend State Park and Big Bend National Park, paddling the Rio Grande and a trek up into the Chisos Mountains- a trail that Backpacker Magazines includes in their ‘100 Best Miles of Hiking in the US’.
 You will experience the eclectic style of West Texas people, nature, and history.
-We will spend a night in luxury tipis and look for the unexplained Marfa Lights, learn about the ranching history of Texas, and paddle through the dramatic Santa Elena Canyon beneath 1000-foot cliffs on the Mexico side of the Rio Grande.
 This desert that on first glance seems so lifeless is filled with hardy vegetation and a myriad of desert creatures.
-We’ll spend a day hiking up into the Chisos Mountains and from the south rim we will gaze into Mexico and look forward to soaking our tired feet in the natural hot springs right near the border.
-We’ll even cross the border into the tiny Mexican town of Boquillas for the world’s best tamales and sotol.
 We think the Big Bend Region is a world set apart and suspect you will too.
-This late winter destination is one of the few places in the US where outdoor activities are encouraged in February.
 We agree with the the folks in the Big Bend region- “West Texas is the Best Texas!”

-Not included: Travel to and from El Paso, one lunch, one dinner, alcoholic beverages, guide gratuities and travel insurance
+Not included: Travel to and from El Paso, alcoholic beverages, guide gratuities and travel insurance

 This trip is designed for women who enjoy hiking in the mountains and desert surrounded by breathtaking scenery.
 We will be hiking 6 - 10 miles a day in hilly terrain with steep ascents and descents, along rocky and uneven terrain.
 Previous hiking experience is extremely useful, as is having a sense of adventure and a good level of physical fitness.
 A rating of 4 requires aerobic conditioning for at least 40-50 minutes 4-5 times a week.
 Additional endurance exercise (e.g. going for a 2-hour hike once a week) and/or strength training is appropriate.
 Rating: 1 2 3 5.